itsfaraaz/Lakefield-Library/README.md

 # Lakefield Library
-This is an application I made for a business competition.
+This is an application I made for a business competition I placed in.
 It features a bunch of features that can allow libraries to automate their checkout process.

-Some features include:
+It ended up winning me first place at nationals.
+With a few modifications and some good testing, it can be modified and fitted to be used in an actual library.

+## Notable Features
--   Open an account from the comfort of your home.
+-   ✅ Open an account from the comfort of your home.
 Simply scan your student or teacher ID and register directly in the application.
--   View currently checked out, returned and reserved books.
+-   ✅ View currently checked out, returned and reserved books.
 Check for any due or overdue books.
--   View any overdue fees/current balance.
+-   ✅ View any overdue fees/current balance.
--   Skip the counter and scan books to ​self-checkout.
+-   ✅ Skip the counter and scan books to ​self-checkout.
--   Search for hundreds of thousands of books.
+-   ✅ Search for hundreds of thousands of books.
 Reserve them right inside of the application or check them out.
--   View the cover, description, and rating of a title right inside search.
+-   ✅ View the cover, description, and rating of a title right inside search.
--   View an interactive map of the library.
+-   ✅ View an interactive map of the library.
--   Bug reporting system​ in case the user finds a bug within the application.
+-   ✅ Bug reporting system​ in case the user finds a bug within the application.
--   Works to share checkout news to both Facebook and Twitter
+-   ✅ Works to share checkout news to both Facebook and Twitter
--   Robust application, developed on the ​Firebase Cloud​ powered by Google.
+-   ✅ Robust application, developed on the ​Firebase Cloud​ powered by Google.
 All data is stored in secured serves, backed by a powerful Content Delivery Network.

-**VIDEO Demos**
+## Video Demos 📹

+Here are some short demos of the application.
 - Registration Demo: [Click Here](https://drive.google.com/open?id=1k1jA56pIe06BMG4aKjBjzZds9686oWvu)
 - Login Demo: [Click Here](https://drive.google.com/open?id=1p_ODW6iRoRDVqp2tMRd-i6t0RA1G11rv)
 - Reservation Demo: [Click Here](https://drive.google.com/open?id=15-zWZwFaZds7D4lR_5KgwFPNY9ldoJFF)
 - Checkout Demo: [Click Here](https://drive.google.com/open?id=1ux4jbzFBWOsPgr7XT7vFVonMrFk0HdHa)
 - Map Demo: [Click Here](https://drive.google.com/open?id=1RPjeDDex9qCXuWbncYmo3ufB91R9QkTQ)

-**Example User**
+## Getting Started 🥳
+### Log into the Example User

 To open an account, you need valid identification with a barcoded ID.
 Use the following account to test the application instead:

 - **Email:** fbla@fbla.com
 - **Password:** fbla1234

-**Running the application for testing**
+### Running the application for testing

 You ​MUST​ have:
 -   Mac OSX